-Fold assignment usually follows after assignment of secondary structure.
-Fold analysis may reveal evolutionary relationships, which sometimes are difficult to detect at the sequence level, it may also help a better understanding of the mechanism of function of a protein, its activity and biological role.
-Study of the relationships between the amino acid sequence and the fold may also reveal deeper insights into the fundamental principles of protein structure, and may aid, e.g. in the design of new proteins with pre-defined structure and activity.
+Detailed analysis of the fold of a protein is often required to reveal its evolutionary history, which sometimes may be difficult to detect using information only from the amino acid sequence.
+Study of the relationships between the amino acid sequence and the fold may also reveal deeper insights into the fundamental principles of protein structure, and may aid, e.g. in the design of new proteins with predefined structure and activity.

 The next graph shows the folds identified by CATH database, a total of 1282 folds:

-Since many proteins contain several domains with different folds, one could ask: What is actually being classified by these databases?
+Since many proteins contain several domains with different folds, one could ask: What part of the structure is classified by these databases?
 The answer is the "simplest", or sometimes also called the "independent" folding unit of a protein − a domain.
 Knowing the fold of the different domains in a protein molecule is important in many cases.
-For example, in homology modeling we need to have a clear idea about the number of domains in a protein and the type of folds they have.
+For example, in homology modeling it is essential to have a clear idea about the number of domains in a protein and their folds.
+Next section will discuss the domain concept.